alecthomas/participle/README.md

 <a id="markdown-lexing" name="lexing"></a>
 ## Lexing

-Participle operates on tokens and thus relies on a lexer to convert character streams to tokens.

-Two lexers are provided, one that is extremely fast but limited based on the Go stdlib's `text/scanner` package, and a full-featured stateful lexer based on regular expressions that resides in `participle/lexer`.
+Participle relies on distinct lexing and parsing phases.
+The lexer takes raw bytes and produces tokens which the parser consumes.
+The parser transforms these tokens into Go values.

+The default lexer is based on the Go `text/scanner` package and thus produces tokens for Go-like source code.
+This is surprisingly useful, but if you do require more control over lexing the builtin `participle/lexer/stateful` lexer should cover most other cases.
+If that in turn is not flexible enough, you can implement your own lexer.

 Configure your parser with a lexer via `participle.Lexer()`.

 To use your own Lexer you will need to implement two interfaces:
 [Definition](https://godoc.org/github.com/alecthomas/participle/lexer#Definition)
 and [Lexer](https://godoc.org/github.com/alecthomas/participle/lexer#Lexer).

+<a id="markdown-experimental---code-generation" name="experimental---code-generation"></a>
+### Experimental - code generation

+Participle v1 now has experimental support for generating code to perform lexing.
+Use `participle/experimental/codegen.GenerateLexer()` to compile a `stateful` lexer to Go code.

+This will generally provide around a 10x improvement in lexing performance while producing O(1) garbage.

 <a id="markdown-options" name="options"></a>
 ## Options